jonathom/coherence-docs/README.md

 * but it works with just gpt (executed from `/home/esa_snap/bin`): `./gpt /home/petra/Praktikum_VITO/pyroSAR/pyro11_apply_orbit_workflow.xml`, but no grouping of course, so takes considerable time (~19.41min) vs 22.31min without pre-applied orbit files.
 * using gpt on VM (executing `usr/local/snap/bin/gpt ./SNAP_workflow.xml` instead of giving path to xml in gpt directory) seems to fail with about the same problem with OSV files as above, even though files are present.
 This doesn't matter much as gpt is much slower anyway

-## error search in diapOTB processing chain
+## investigating errors in diapOTB processing chain

 imported are python classes with their functions that organize and bundle functions from diapOTB. diapOTB functions are used throughout the chain, even though the second level apps seem to be available in base OTB as well (SAR* prefix).